gsugar87/nba_analysis/README.md

 # nba_analysis
-Python scripts to analyze nba player data
+Python scripts to gather and analyze nba player data

+The first step is to run webcrawler, which will download data from basketball-reference.com.